 if you have mature skin, here’s a of the best powders for older skin.
 It includes many light to medium coverage powder foundations.

-The Best Way To Apply Foundation For Large Pores
+The Best Way To Apply Foundation For Hiding Large Pores

-As it glides on the skin, a foundation can make the large pores look bigger.
+A foundation can make the large pores look bigger as it glides on the skin.
 Even if your skin is perfectly prepared and moisturized, many foundations can still cause this issue.